-This list of local facilities identifies buildings where vulnerable people are likely to be situated, including aged care facilities, hospitals, schools, disability group homes and child care centres.
+Facilities housing vulnerable persons refers to buildings where vulnerable people are likely to be situated, including aged care facilities, hospitals, schools, disability group homes and childcare centres.
 This includes:

-- Facilities funded or regulated by DFFH and Department of Education Training [DET]; - Commonwealth funded residential aged care facilities; and - Other locally identified facilities likely to have vulnerable people situated in them.
+- Facilities funded or regulated by DFFH and Department of Education [DE]; - Commonwealth funded residential aged care facilities; and - Other locally identified facilities likely to have vulnerable people situated in them.